Gain skills and experience by working in Aboriginal Medical Services across the State.

-- Opportunity to develop an understanding and skills set that will help you treat Aboriginal patients during the rest of your career where you stay working at an AMS or move into main stream general practice.
+- opportunity to develop an understanding and skill set that will help you treat Aboriginal patients during the rest of your career where you stay working at an AMS or move into main stream general practice.

 - Type of work

 The role of the GP and services provided by each AMS is different.
 You can choose an AHT post which appeals to your clinical interests.
 Some popular examples are antenatal care, health promotion and chronic disease management.